 Tips

-The official language is Spanish and the locals speak Mallorquin, a Catalan dialect.
-English, German and French are spoken frequently particularly in the tourist areas.
+The official language is the Spanish language and the locals in Mallorca speak Mallorquin, a Catalan dialect.
+English, German and French are spoken widely particularly in the tourist areas.

-If you want to experience rural tourism at its finest book a room in one of the former farmhouses and country estates.
+If you want to experience rural tourism at its finest book a room in one of the former farmhouses and country estates which have been converted into gorgeous vacation rental homes.
 Fully refurbished and modernized, there are the perfect locations if you want to spend a family vacation.

 If you’re looking to splurge and enjoy some privacy, there are several exclusive resorts in Mallorca.
 These private resorts tend to be tucked away in quiet, secluded locations, making your holiday a complete indulgence.
 Depending on how long you’d prefer to drive, the resorts located in the northeast corner of the island tend to be more exclusive.